gyoo1/Getting-and-Cleaning-Data-Course-Project/README.md

 ## 5. Create Tidy Dataset

-I obtained averages of the means and the standard deviations (std) for each subject and for each activity type, resulting in a separate row of variable averages for each subject-activity pair.
+Averages of the means and the standard deviations (std) is obtained for each subject and for each activity type, resulting in a separate row for each subject-activity pair and their variable averages.
 ``` {r}
 tidy_data <- aggregate(subset[, -(1:2)], list(subset$`Subject ID`, subset$Activity), mean)
 ```

-The first two columns were renamed to be more descriptive and for more consistency.
+The first two columns are renamed to be more descriptive and for more consistency.
 ``` {r}
 names(tidy_data)[1:2] <- c("Subject ID", "Activity")
 ```

-A txt file, tidy_data.txt, was created from the dataset.
+A txt file, tidy_data.txt, is created from the dataset.
 ``` {r}
 write.table(tidy_data, file = "tidy_data.txt", row.names = FALSE)
 ```